roc-lang/examples/examples/TaskLoop/README.md

 # Task.loop

-## Explanation

-Sometimes, you need to repeat a task, or a chain of tasks, multiple times until a paticular event occurs.
+Sometimes, you need to repeat a task, or a chain of tasks, multiple times until a particular event occurs.
 In roc, you can use `Task.loop` to do this.

-The example process one by one a series of numbers read from stdin as lines of text until the input is finised (Ctrl-D or end of file).
+We'll demonstrate this by processing a series of numbers read from stdin line by line until the end of input (Ctrl-D or [end of file](https://en.wikipedia.org/wiki/End-of-file)).

-It also stops if the input is not a valid number.
+The loop will also end if the input is not a valid number.

-The example makes use of the [basic-cli platform](https://github.com/roc-lang/basic-cli) platform.

-`Task.loop` starts from an initial state and send it to a function that is supposed to return a new chain of `Task`s.
-If the final task is a `Task.ok (Step newState)` then the loop continues with a new call of the same function.
-If the final task is a `Task.ok (Done finalState)` then the loop stops and returns final state.
-And if the final task is a `Task.err err`, then the loop stops and returns the error.
+`Task.loop` starts from an initial state and sends it to a provided function that will return a new Task.
+- If this new Task matches `Task.ok (Step newState)` then the loop continues with a new call of the same function, now using `newState`.
+- If it's of the form `Task.ok (Done finalState)` then the loop stops and returns `finalState`.
+- If the Task is a `Task.err err`, then the loop stops and returns the error.

-## Task.loop example
+## Code

 ```roc
 file:main.roc